erichlof/THREE.js-PathTracing-Renderer/README.md

 <br>
 [Bi-Directional Path Tracing comparison Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_Bi-Directional_PathTracer.html) <br>
 <br>
-Rendering S\spheres, boxes and mathematical shapes is nice, but most modern graphics models are built out of triangles.
+Rendering spheres, boxes and mathematical shapes is nice, but most modern graphics models are built out of triangles.
 The following demo uses an .obj loader to load an model in .obj format (list of triangles) from disk and then places it in a scene to be path traced.
 As of now it runs too slow for my taste.
 It still needs a BVH acceleration structure to speed things up greatly (I am currently investigating different approaches on the GPU).
 I am showing this because I wanted to demonstrate the ability of the three.js Path Tracing renderer to load and render a model in one of the most popular model formats ever: <br>
 [.OBJ Model Loading Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_OBJModel_Loader.html) <br>
 <br>